 Our Vancouver, Washington-based Great Western Malting, Global Headquarters, and Country Malt Group team members participated in a holiday fund raising campaign with a dollar for dollar match by Great Western Malting.
 The activity raised US\$3,698 for Santa's Posse, a non-profit organisation and partnership between the community and the Clark County Sheriff's office.
 The organisation provides toys, food and supplies to families in need.

-Black is Beautiful

-this effort.
+The craft brewing and distilling industries embrace a culture of collaboration and community.
+As such, when there is an unforeseen need or cause, our customers do what they can to help, and our businesses also respond by helping our customers.
+When the COVID pandemic hit, our customer, Georgetown Brewing, decided to can their flagship beer Manny's Pale Ale for the first time and donate the proceeds to charities that support bar and restaurant workers in Washington State.
+Great Western Malting supported this initiative by donating 77,000 pounds (about 35 metric tonnes) of malt to produce 17,000 cases (24 cans) of beer.
+The Great Western Malting team also purchased two pallets of Manny's Pale Ale in support of this effort.